-Too long ago, Democratic Party State Central Committeeman Phil Janko sent this suggestion for making contact tracing easier.
+Too long ago, Democratic Party State Central Committeeman Peter Janko sent this suggestion for making contact tracing easier.

 While Illinois has already entered Phase 4, the idea still has merit.

 “Sign In to Dine In” Covid-19 Contact Tracing

 Before a region can enter into Phase 4 of the Restore Illinois Plan, that region needs contact tracing and monitoring within 24 hours of diagnosis for more than 90% of Covid-19 cases.

 But how do we get there?